t1-tracey/sky-python-transcriber-2/README.md

 # sky-python-transcriber-2
 This produces sheet music in HTML for the musical instruments in Sky.
 You can use the QWERT ASDFG ZXCVB as the piano.

-You can see live examples at https://t1-tracey.github.io/sky-music-examples
+You can see examples at https://t1-tracey.github.io/sky-music-examples

 ![the road of trials in Sky SVG piano icons](https://raw.githubusercontent.com/t1-tracey/sky-python-transcriber-2/master/images/road-of-trials-sneak-peek.png)